Bridging the Gap to Real-World Object-Centric Learning

-The task of object discovery -- splitting an image into a set of masks that cover semantically related parts of the image -- is the most frequent way object-centric models are evaluated~\citep{burgess2019monet,Locatello2020SlotAttention}.
 Our goal in this section is two-fold: 1) demonstrating that previous object-centric methods fail to produce meaningful results on real-world datasets and struggle even on synthetic datasets, and 2) showcase how our approach of incorporating strong pre-trained models results in a large step forward for object-centric models on both kinds of datasets.

+\textbf{Tasks\quad}\looseness-1 We evaluate on the task object-centric models are most frequently tested on: object discovery~\citep{burgess2019monet}, that is, producing a set of masks that cover the independent objects appearing on an image.
+We also present preliminary results testing the quality of the learned representations on the COCO dataset in \app{app:subsec:coco-property-prediction}, though this is not the main focus of our work.

 \textbf{Metrics\quad} As common in the object-centric literature, we evaluate this task using foreground adjusted rand index (FG-ARI), a metric measuring cluster similarity.
 Additionally, we compute a metric based on intersection-over-union (IoU), the mean best overlap (mBO)~\citep{Arbelaez2014MCG}. mBO is computed by assigning each ground truth mask the predicted mask with the largest overlap, and then averaging the IoUs of the assigned mask pairs.
+In contrast to ARI, mBO takes background pixels into account, thus also measuring how close masks fit to objects.
 On datasets where objects have a semantic label attached (\eg on COCO), we can evaluate this metric with instance-level (\ie object) masks, and semantic-level (\ie class) masks.
-This allows us to find if the models have preferences towards instance- or semantic-level groupings.
+This allows us to find model preferences towards instance- or semantic-level groupings.

-\textbf{Baselines\quad} We compare our approach to a more powerful version of Slot Attention~\citep{Locatello2020SlotAttention} which is based on a ResNet encoder and has been shown to scale to more complex data~\citep{elsayed2022savi++}.
-Further, we compare with SLATE~\citep{Singh2022SLATE}, a recent object-centric model that uses a discrete VQ-VAE~\citep{Oord2017VQVAE} as the feature extractor and a Transformer as the decoder.
+\textbf{Baselines\quad} We compare our approach to a more powerful version of Slot Attention~\citep{Locatello2020SlotAttention} based on a ResNet encoder that has been shown to scale to more complex data~\citep{elsayed2022savi++}.
+Further, we compare with SLATE~\citep{Singh2022SLATE}, a recent object-centric model that trains a discrete VQ-VAE~\citep{Oord2017VQVAE} as the feature extractor and a Transformer as the decoder.
 We refer to \app{app:subsec:details-baselines} for details about baseline configurations.